 TV network Univision is numero uno and Latinos are fast becoming America’s new demographic champions.
 Our MiJA, Elise Rodenbeck, offers some advice for gringos on dealing with this new reality.
 Hint: Food is “spicy,” women are not.

 (PNS reporting from SAN BERNARDINO) Mary Hernandez has a problem: she’s addicted to Takis.
-The 17-year-old California cannot get enough of the spicy imported Mexican corn chips.
+The 17-year-old Californian cannot get enough of the spicy imported Mexican corn chips.

 “She eats Takis all the time instead of real food,” lamented her mother Laura, while stirring a pot of beans.
 “She needs real food; look — she’s getting too skinny!”